MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 STEP 2: Create the Users and Servers Groups
 -------------------------------------------

-After you have configred certificate autoenrollment in Group Policy, you add a new Active Directory group that contains the users allowed to use the VPN to connect to your organization network.
-The Active Directory group defines which
+After you have configured certificate autoenrollment in Group Policy, you add the following three new Active Directory groups that contain:
-users:

--   Are allowed to autoenroll for the user certificates the VPN requires.
+•	**Users** allowed to use the VPN to connect to their corporate network.

--   The NPS authorizes for VPN access.
+•	**VPN servers** and **NPS servers** used to restrict certificate requests to their members.

 By using a custom group, if you ever want to revoke a user’s VPN access, you can simply remove that user from the group.

-You will also add a group containing VPN servers and another group containing NPS servers.
-You use these groups to restrict certificate requests to their members.

 1. On a domain controller, open Active Directory Users and Computers.